Getting Started with Arcade Tiled RPG¶

 - Click where you want the NPC to spawn

-In the Properties panel for this object, add custom properties:
+- In the Properties panel, add one custom property:

 Create NPC Dialog¶